techservicesillinois/aws-enterprise-vpc/README.md

 If you are not familiar with Terragrunt and Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction and some good ideas for best practices.
 That said, it should be possible to follow the Quick Start instructions below without first reading about these tools.

-One thing you should know: Terraform is usually quite good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once because it didn't wait quite long enough between steps.  _If at first you don't succeed, try "apply" again._
+Two things you should know:

+  * Terraform is usually quite good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once because it didn't wait quite long enough between steps.  _If at first you don't succeed, try "apply" again._

+  * New versions of these tools are released often!
+This Enterprise VPC code assumes Terraform >= 0.8.7 and Terragrunt >= 0.9.8